See the “Startup Tools” Tab for Tools and Blogs.

 Innovation and Entrepreneurship in the Enterprise

 How large companies can stay innovative and entrepreneurial has been the Holy Grail for authors of business books, business schools, consulting firms, etc. There’s some great work from lots of authors in this area but I’d start by reading the other side of innovation.
-Next I’d read The Future of Mangement and consider its implications.
+Next I’d read The Alchemy of Growth to understand the three horizons of innovation and The Future of Mangement and consider its implications.
 Rita McGrath’s The End of Competitive Advantage shows companies how to take advantage of transient competitive advantage.

 Then I’d read the short Harvard Business Review articles.
 Eric Von Hippel work on new product introduction methodologies and the notion of “Lead Users” offer many parallels with Customer Discovery and Validation.
 But like most books on the subject it’s written from the point of view of a large company.
 Von Hippel’s four steps of 1) goal generation and team formation, 2) trend research, 3) lead user pyramid networking and 4) Lead User workshop and idea improvement is a more rigorous and disciplined approach then suggested in our book, the Four Steps to the Epiphany.